James Mahshie

 2115 G Street NW Washington DC 20052

 James Mahshie is a professor in the Department of Speech, Language and Hearing Science.
 He has served on a number of committees within GW and has served the profession in various leadership roles including president of the American Association of Phonetic Sciences and president of the Council of Academic Programs in Communication Sciences and Disorders, coordinator of the Special Interest Group on Pediatric Hearing and Hearing Loss for the American Speech, Language and Hearing Association (ASHA).
 He was elected a fellow of ASHA in 2003.
 Mahshie’s research program examines speech production and perception by children with cochlear implants and he recently initiated a collaboration with researchers from China on a range of projects focusing on deaf children.
-Dr. Mahshie teaches undergraduate and graduate courses in SPHR and mentors both undergraduate and graduate research.
+Dr. Mahshie teaches undergraduate and graduate courses in SLHS and mentors both undergraduate and graduate research.

 • SIG 9 Coordinating Committee